The dark side of LLMs: Security risks in semantic model development

 Enterprise

 One natural step is to rely on “Enterprise” chatbot solutions like Microsoft Copilot, ChatGPT enterprise from OpenAI, or Claude Enterprise from Anthropic.
-Often these contracts will provide strict guarantees that data and interactions are not used for training.
+Often these contracts will provide strict guarantees that data and interactions aren't used for training.
 While this is much safer, the security risks from the model layer and application layer remain.
 Developers should still be extremely cautious about which data inputs the models have access to and how the outputs are being used.
 Remembering to audit the full application - including connecting services - is still crucial.

 Even with enterprise solutions, you still trade control for convenience-off of control - your company data still needs to go to “the cloud” to be processed by the enterprise provider.
-Whether this is an acceptable risk is up to individual organisations to judge.
+Whether this is an acceptable risk is up to individual organizations to judge.

 Internal deployment

 Of course, with great powers comes great responsibility.
 Deploying LLMs safely (and securely) is a tremendous engineering challenge with many layers that can go wrong.
-Organisations choosing this deployment model therefore have more responsibility for keeping their models safe and secure.
+Organizations choosing this deployment model therefore have more responsibility for keeping their models safe and secure.

 Local deployment